 The Denver Department of Human Services concedes that the majority of their children awaiting adoption have special needs, emotional needs, educational and psychological needs.
 This state agency emphasizes that given the special needs of a child couples who are seeking to adopt these children should be willing to comply with the terms of their eligibility.
 At any given time, 60 children from this agency out of the 300 to 400 served are actively involved in the adoption process.

 The Multiethnic Placement Act (MEPA ACT) of 1994 requires state agencies to consider the capacity of the potential parents of these children, including the ethnical, cultural and racial background of the child going through the process of adoption in Denver.
+When the potential parents meet the eligibility requirements for adoption in Denver through the agency, there will be a waiting period and an approval period.
+Included in the adoption process is healthcare in the form of a Medicaid subsidy for the child and support groups for both children and parents after the adoption process has been accomplished.

 Even birth mothers who decide to terminate their parental rights as soon as their baby is born can find the process of adoption in Denver a long and arduous process.
 The adopting parents and the birth mother may or may not have any communication throughout the process, depending on the type of adoption route which is chosen.